What is the forum for the conduct of patent litigation?

 Which acts constitute direct patent infringement?

-As set out in section 60(1) Patents Act, a product patent is directly infringed if a person, without the consent of the proprietor of the patent: Makes the product.
+As set out in section 60(1) Patents Act, a product patent is directly infringed if a person, without the consent of the proprietor of the patent, carries out any of the following acts in the UK while the patent is in force: Makes the product.
 Disposes of or offers to dispose of the product.
 Uses the product.
 Imports the product.
 Keeps the product, whether for disposal or otherwise.
-A process patent is directly infringed if a person, without the consent of the patent proprietor, uses the process.
+A process patent is directly infringed if a person, without the consent of the patent proprietor, uses the process in the UK while the patent is in force.
 A person would also infringe if they offer the process for use in the UK where they know, or it would be obvious to the reasonable person in the circumstances, that its use there without the proprietor’s consent would constitute infringement.
-A process patent would also be infringed if a person, without the consent of the patent proprietor, does any of the acts which would infringe a product patent in relation to any product obtained directly by means of that process.
+A process patent would also be infringed if a person, without the consent of the patent proprietor, carries out any of the following acts in the UK while the patent is in force: disposes of, offers to dispose of, uses or imports any product obtained directly by means of that process, or keeps any such product whether for disposal or otherwise.

 Do the concepts of indirect patent infringement or contributory infringement exist?
 If, so what are the elements of such forms of infringement?